Programmatic Advertising

 Setupad Solution

-Setupad is a highly advanced monetization platform designed to empower publishers in maximizing their website revenue.
+Setupad is a highly advanced monetization platform that empowers publishers to maximize their website revenue.

 With the Setupad Header Bidding Wrapper, publishers can achieve a remarkable revenue increase of at least 30% compared to Google AdSense alone.
 This exceptional growth is made possible by leveraging demand from not just Google, but also 31 other demand partners (SSPs).